-Version number Date Modified by Comments 1.0 2020.01.10 WG A Consolidated draft, for review by geostatistical community
+Version number Date Modified by Comments 1.0 2020.01.10 WG A Consolidated draft, for review by geostatistical community 1.1 2022.08.02 WG A Comments from geographic and statistic community taken into account Definitive deliverable

-Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations " are common to all core spatial data themes; they aim to provide context and objectives of core data.
+Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations" are common to all core spatial data themes; they aim to provide context and objectives of core data.
 The paragraphs written in black are specific to core spatial data theme Hydrography.